ionutbalosin/java-application-security-practices/README.md

 **Note:** Ensure that the Docker daemon is running; otherwise, the commands will not execute successfully.

-Run the following command to bootstrap the `Keycloak` service:
+Run the following command to bootstrap the `Keycloak` service in Docker

 ```bash
 ./bootstrap-keycloak.sh
 ```

-To start all Spring Boot services, run:
+Next, to start all Spring Boot services for the `Pizza` application in Docker, execute:

 ```bash
 ./bootstrap-spring-boot.sh
 ```

-Check that all Docker containers are up and running by executing:
+Finally, check that all Docker containers are up and running by executing:

 ```bash
 docker ps -a